Osteonecrosis of the jaw: Bisphosphonates

 In healthy bone tissue there is a homeostasis between bone resorption and ossification.
 Diseased or damaged bone is resorbed through the osteoclasts mediated process while osteoblasts form new bone to replace it, thus maintaining healthy bone density.
 This process is commonly called remodelling.

 However, osteoporosis is essentially the result of a lack of new bone formation in combination with bone resorption in reactive hyperemia, related to various causes and contributing factors, and bisphosphonates do not address these factors at all.

 In 2011, a proposal incorporating both the reduced bone turnover and the infectious elements of previous theories has been put forward.
 It cites the impaired functionality of affected macrophages as the dominant factor in the development of ONJ.

 In a systematic review of cases of bisphosphonate-associated ONJ up to 2006, it was concluded that the mandible is more commonly affected than the maxilla (2:1 ratio), and 60% of cases are preceded by a dental surgical procedure.
 According to Woo, Hellstein and Kalmar, oversuppression of bone turnover is probably the primary mechanism for the development of this form of ONJ, although there may be contributing co-morbid factors (as discussed elsewhere in this article).
 It is recommended that all sites of potential jaw infection should be eliminated before bisphosphonate therapy is initiated in these patients to reduce the necessity of subsequent dentoalveolar surgery.
 The degree of risk for osteonecrosis in patients taking oral bisphosphonates, such as alendronate (Fosamax), for osteoporosis is uncertain and warrants careful monitoring.
 Patients taking dexamethasone and other glucocorticoids are at increased risk.

 Matrix metalloproteinase 2 may be a candidate gene for bisphosphonate-associated osteonecrosis of the jaw, since it is the only gene known to be associated with bone abnormalities and atrial fibrillation, both of which are side effects of bisphosphonates.

+Other bone modifying medications

+Medication-related osteonecrosis of the jaw has been attributed to other anti-resorptive medications used for the treatment of osteoporosis or bone metastasis, most notably, denosumab.
+Purely osteoanabolic agents such as the PTH analogs, teriparatide and abaloparatide, are not associated with osteonecrosis and have actually been shown to be effective treatment for it.
+Romosozumab, which has dual anti-resorptive and osteoanabolic mechanism of action, contains a labeled warning for ONJ, though a large real-world study found that events of ONJ were very rare during the one year of treatment with romosozumab.